ThijnK/maze/README.md

 ### Test Generation

-Some Java language constructs are not supported by Maze, including:
+Some Java language constructs are not supported by MAZE, including:

 - Dynamic invoke (`invokedynamic`), which is used for lambda expressions and method references.
 - Static fields and static initializers.
 - Enums (which are basically static fields).

-If running Maze on a class takes too long, consider reducing the maximum depth of the search with the `--max-depth` option or setting a time budget with the `--time-budget` option.
+If running MAZE on a class takes too long, consider reducing the maximum depth of the search with the `--max-depth` option or setting a time budget with the `--time-budget` option.

 ## Dependencies

-Maze relies on the following libraries and frameworks to function effectively:
+MAZE relies on the following libraries and frameworks to function effectively:

 - [SootUp](https://soot-oss.github.io/SootUp/latest/) for Java bytecode analysis and transformation.
 - [Z3 Theorem Prover](https://github.com/Z3Prover/z3) for constraint solving.